The Lobkowicz Collections

 If you would like to view the Czech Ministry of Justice public register for the Lobkowicz Collections, o.p.s. please click here.

-Donations provide the critical support necessary to care for The Lobkowicz Collections, to establish and offer educational and research programs and to develop other large-scale projects.
+Donations provide the critical support necessary to care for the Lobkowicz Collections and develop its dedicated education, conservation, and research programs for the world.